Limulo/website-restyle2016/_posts/2015-06-01-scumm-versions.md

 <iframe width="100%" height="360" src="https://www.youtube.com/embed/ZCdnodwgBT4" allowfullscreen></iframe>

-In this example I've used one of my favourite game, "_Indiana Jones and the Fate of Atlantis_" and **DOSBox**.
+In this example I've used one of my favourite game, "_Indiana Jones and the Fate of Atlantis_" running in DOSBox.
 Suppose you already have the game folder on your virtual hard drive, let's enter inside it, with the `cd` command, and print the list of its content usign the `dir` command:

 ![DIR]({{ site.baseurl }}/assets/images/scumm/ver-cd-dir.png)

 We are interested in that file with the `.exe` extension: this is the SCUMM interpreter, the computer program in charge of decoding game resources and able to run the game!

 We want to know what's its version (we will need this information later when we'll move to scritp "_descumming_") and in order to do this we try to run the interpreter passing it an intentionally invalid argument (say `foo`).
-The interpreter will not understand the command so it will show an error message but also the information we are looking for!
+The interpreter will not understand it so it will show an error message and also the information we are looking for!

 ![atlantis foo]({{ site.baseurl }}/assets/images/scumm/ver-atlantis-foo.png)
 {% comment %}![interpreter version]({{ site.baseurl }}/assets/images/scumm/ver-interpreter.png){% endcomment %}

-As you can see from the image above, this massage is showing us what are the correct argoments to use.
+As you can see from the image above, this massage is showing us what are the correct arguments to use.
 In addition to that, on the upper right corner, we clearly read the version number.

 ![atlantis interpreter version]({{ site.baseurl }}/assets/images/scumm/ver-foo-output.png)